 The surname Glueck was first found in Bavaria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Glueck family
+Early History of the Glueck family

 This web page shows only a small excerpt of our Glueck research.
 Another 46 words (3 lines of text) covering the years 1652, 1705, 1714 and 1787 are included under the topic Early Glueck History in all our PDF Extended History products and printed products wherever possible.